None but the Brave: Critical reassessment

 As Flavorwire noted in 2013, the film has since undergone renewed interest and a more favorable critical reputation.
 Reviewers have commended Sinatra's direction, alongside his, Mihashi's, and Walker performances, Williams' score, and the screenplay's balanced humanization of American and Japanese soldiers.
 However, Sands' acting is still widely criticized as over-the-top, and some note uneven pacing by modern standards.

 Current critic Robert Horton (of Washington's The Herald) calls None but the Brave "a 1965 anti-war picture that turns out to be much more interesting and compelling than its reputation would suggest," that "predates the rash of anti-war counterculture movies by a few years," also noting that it "bears the influence of Bridge on the River Kwai with a little Mister Roberts thrown in, but it has a bitterness about war that goes all the way through to the forceful final title, a reflection of Sinatra's liberal views at the time."
 Horton points out that Clint Eastwood received a lot of credit for making two films that showed World War II from the American and the Japanese sides (Flags of Our Fathers and Letters from Iwo Jima), but that "in a way, Sinatra had already done it, and in one movie."
 Screen Rant described it as a "dark - but cliched - anti-war epic" and praised Sinatra's direction and Mihashi's performance.

+Filmink called it "not a bad picture, surprisingly anti-war and sympathetic to the Japanese (Clint Walker has the lead more than Sinatra), but Sands’ performance is dreadful."